core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

          323031352d30392d31355430393a31323a35385a2d30353a3030
 ~~~~

-## The 'leaf-list' Data Node  {#leaf-list}
+## The 'leaf-list' {#leaf-list}

 A leaf-list MUST be encoded using a CBOR array data item (major type 4).
-Each entry of this array MUST be encoded using the rules defined by the YANG type specified.
+Each entry of this array MUST be encoded accordingly to its datatype using one of the encoding rules specified in {{data-types-mapping}}.

-The following example shows the encoding a 'search' leaf-list instance containing the two entries, "ietf.org" and "ieee.org".
+The following example shows the encoding of the 'search' leaf-list instance containing two entries, "ietf.org" and "ieee.org".

 Definition example {{RFC7317}}: